 At this stage, you'll want to refine your content and reorganize it in a way that fits your content strategy.
 After selecting your content for your new website, go over it with a fine-tooth comb to ensure it is fit for your new website.
 Keep in mind who your target audience is and write in a way that will resonate with them.

-Next, you can focus on the design of the website.
+Next, you can focus on the design of your website.
 One of the first things you will want to share with the nonprofit web design agency is your brand standards so they can customize your website according to these guidelines.
 Morweb’s themes can be customized to meet even the most strict brand standards such as logo placement, font, brand colors and more.
-We have over 40 premium website themes that we have created specifically for nonprofits and associations based on industry and cause.
+We have over 40 premium website themes that we have created specifically for nonprofits based on industry and cause.
 The first step in our web design process is to customize the layout according to the organization’s brand standards.
 Next, we focus on functionality and adding in the content.

 Each web design agency has different methods for transferring content to a new CMS.
 If you have many blog posts that you have accumulated over the years, you should check if you are able to export them from your current website platform or if you have backups to transfer them to your new CMS.
 Morweb makes it easy to transfer content to our platform.
 We have internal migration tools to transfer your text, images, videos, blog posts and any other content to your new website.
 When we do our migration, we don’t just regurgitate your content, we evolve it.
 Our team will review each piece and make adjustments according to the agreed-upon content strategy.